dragthor/metroize/nextjs-blog/posts/zurb-foundation-5-ie-dropdown-jump-prevention.markdown

 permalink: /zurb-foundation-5-ie-dropdown-jump-prevention
 meta: zurb
 published: true
+tags: Zurb
 description: "Zurb Foundation 5 IE (internet explorer) dropdown jump prevention."
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/zurb-6.png
 ---
 <div class="para">
-Internet Explorer likes to "jump" the user into position when jQuery's <code>.focus()</code> is called within a <a href="http://foundation.zurb.com/sites/docs/v/5.5.3/" target="_blank">Zurb 5</a> dropdown.
+Internet Explorer likes to "jump" the user into position when jQuery's <code>.focus()</code> is called within a <a href="https://get.foundation/sites/docs-v5/" target="_blank">Zurb 5</a> dropdown.
 I don't like this.
 Notice in the video below that when the dropdown is positioned at the bottom of the screen, and the user selects a dropdown, their positioning "jumps" up.
 And then the dropdown disappears (this is a separate unrelated <code>scroll</code> handler issue).
 </div>

 <div class="js-video [vimeo, widescreen]">